 A new chapter at the end of Part II - An Executive Guide To Web API - introduces, at a very introductory level Microsoft's latest web technology.
 You can once again tell that the author doesn't entirely believe that this is an necessary technology:

 "In this regard, Web API is at least the latest attempt - and hopefully the last and truly definitive one - to provide an ideal framework for web services over HTTP."

-The chapter goes on to explain that Web API is really the successor to the overly complex WCF and this is true - but it would be good if Microsoft also understood this idea and stopped claiming that it was a general purpose way to write a web site and an alternative to every flavour of ASP.NET.
+The chapter goes on to explain that Web API is really the successor to the overly complex WCF and this is true - but it would be good if Microsoft also understood this idea and stopped claiming that it was a general purpose way to write a web site and an alternative to every flavor of ASP.NET.

 Overall, this is a book that will help the ASP.NET web forms programmer make sense of the new MVC approach.
 It doesn't force any particular design philosophy on the reader and it is a realistic account of what the new approach to building Microsoft websites is all about.
 It presents short examples which are enough to let you see how things are working.
 You might criticise it for not having any big examples that take your from the start of a website to something realistic, but this isn't a step-by-step book - it is about ideas.
 As such it isn't suitable for the complete beginner in need of a more gradual approach - that would take a much thicker book.
 The new chapters added in this edition aren't really core to MVC and they are more a reaction to current events but they are useful.